Pand9/lookingback/README.md

-# Easyaccess
+# Easytrack

-(future name: SuperSlackerTimeTracker)
+A time-tracking tool designed to optimize success of tracking.

+## Functionality

-Time tracking is not your main focus, so if you're supposed to do it, it must be super simple.
+Time tracking is boring.
+It's not your job.
+Meticulous, systematic tracking is probably optional for you - not many companies are so strict as to enforce it.
+So it's expected that you're not very motivated to it.
+But - at the same time - the longer you ignore it, the harder it is to go back and fill missing entries.
+Dealing with it is what makes it very difficult to keep up with your time entries.

-This tool is doing its best to make time tracking
+This tool intends to address this problem, by

-- easy to do
-- easy to keep at (hard to forget about doing it)
-- easy to catch up when you stop
-- comfortable & honest
+- making time entering extremely simple & natural
+- assisting you in remembering (by tracking & showing you your OS activity)
+- setting regular reminders for you

 You type your entries into VSCode window, as a text.
 The Easyaccess framework deals with everything else.